Technologicat/mcpyrate/README.md

 [[full documentation](repl.md)]

-For interactive macro-enabled sessions, we provide an macro-enabled equivalent for `code.InteractiveConsole` (also available from the shell, as `macropython -i`), as well as an IPython extension (`mcpyrate.repl.iconsole`).
+For interactive macro-enabled sessions, we provide a macro-enabled equivalent for `code.InteractiveConsole` (also available from the shell, as `macropython -i`), as well as an IPython extension (`mcpyrate.repl.iconsole`).

 Interactive sessions support not only importing and using macros, but also defining them, for quick experiments in the REPL.

+`mcpyrate`'s REPL system is a more advanced development based on the prototype that appeared as [`imacropy`](https://github.com/Technologicat/imacropy).

 ### Macro invocation syntax